fastoch/my-podcast-api/TUTO.md

 Located in the `src` folder.
 As we can see in this `main.ts` file, the `NestFactory()` function creates our Nest app using the `AppModule` class.
+And this is also where we specify which port the app listens to.

+# 3. The app.module.ts file

+Also located in the `src` folder.
+We have an empty class here, and before that we are calling an `@Module()` function.

+That function is a **decorator**, a very important concept in NestJS.

+# 4. Decorators